-Various bills were introduced in the 107th Congress to impose more prescriptive country-of-origin requirements for a variety of commodities.
-Ultimately, the Housepassed farm bill (H.R.
+In the 107th Congress, the House-passed farm bill (H.R.
 2646) included language requiring retail-level COOL for fresh produce.
 The Senate version extended coverage to red meats, peanuts, and fish.
 The final conference language (Section 10816 of P.L.
 107-171) amended the Agricultural Marketing Act of 1946 to:

-- Cover ground and muscle cuts of beef, lamb and pork, farm-raised and wild fish and shellfish, peanuts, and "perishable agricultural commodities" as defined by the Perishable Agricultural Commodities Act (PACA), (i.e., fresh and fresh frozen fruits and vegetables); - Exempt these products if they are ingredients of processed foods, generally as defined by USDA - for example, USDA has proposed that cooked roast beef be labeled but not bacon, and that canned roasted and salted peanuts be labeled but not mixed nuts; - Require PACA-regulated retailers (those selling at least \$230,000 a year in fruits and vegetables) to inform consumers of these products' origin "by means of a label, stamp, mark, placard, or other clear and visible sign on the covered commodity or on the package, display, holding unit, or bin containing the commodity at the final point of sale to consumers"; - Exempt "food service establishments" such as restaurants, cafeterias, bars, and similar facilities that prepare and sell foods to the public.
+• Cover ground and muscle cuts of beef, lamb and pork, farm-raised and wild fish and shellfish, peanuts, and "perishable agricultural commodities" as defined by the Perishable Agricultural Commodities Act (PACA), (i.e., fresh and fresh frozen fruits and vegetables);

+- Exempt these products if they are ingredients of processed foods, generally as defined by USDA for example, USDA has proposed that cooked roast beef be labeled but not bacon, and that canned roasted and salted peanuts be labeled but not mixed nuts; - Require PACA-regulated retailers (those selling at least \$230,000 a year in fruits and vegetables) to inform consumers of these products' origin "by means of a label, stamp, mark, placard, or other clear and visible sign on the covered commodity or on the package, display, holding unit, or bin containing the commodity at the final point of sale to consumers"; - Exempt "food service establishments" such as restaurants, cafeterias, bars, and similar facilities that prepare and sell foods to the public.

-Effective Dates.
+Implementation Postponed.
 The 2002 farm bill required USDA to issue voluntary guidelines for labeling by September 30, 2002, and mandatory rules by September 30, 2004.
-Congress has twice postponed full implementation.
-The FY2004 omnibus money bill (P.L.
+USDA's Agricultural Marketing Service (AMS) published guidelines for the voluntary phase in the October 11, 2002 Federal Register.
+Few if any retailers opted for it.
+AMS published a proposed rule for mandatory COOL on October 30, 2003; the final rule has not been published, mainly because Congress has twice postponed full implementation.1 The FY2004 omnibus money bill (P.L.
 108-199; H.R.
 2673), which incorporated the USDA appropriation, delayed mandatory implementation for all covered commodities, except farmed fish and wild fish, until September 30, 2006.
 The FY2006 USDA appropriation (P.L.
 109-97; H.R.
 2744) postponed the date for two more years, until September 30, 2008.

-Implementation and Selected Issues
+Selected Issues